Ilahi

-Ilahi is a Hindi song from the 2013 Bollywood film, Yeh Jawaani Hai Deewani.
-Composed by Pritam Chakraborty, the song is sung by Arijit Singh, with lyrics by Amitabh Bhattacharya.
-The music video of the track features actor Ranbir Kapoor.
+Ilahi is an Indian travel song from the 2013 Hindi film, Yeh Jawaani Hai Deewani.
+The track is composed by Pritam Chakraborty, with lyrics by Amitabh Bhattacharya.
+Sung by Arijit Singh, the music video of the track features actor Ranbir Kapoor.
 A reprise version of the same song was released as part of the film soundtrack, which was rendered by Mohit Chauhan.

 Background

 The music for the song is composed by Pritam, marking his first venture as a composer in a Dharma Productions.
 Pritam and Ranbir Kapoor had earlier collaborated in films like Ajab Prem Ki Ghazab Kahani (2009), Raajneeti (2010) and Barfi!
 (2012).
 On 31 July 2012, reports suggested that Mohit Chauhan will be lending his voice for a song that features Kapoor, whom he had previously dubbed in Rockstar (2011) and Barfi!
 (2012).
 The original version which is sung by Arijit Singh is composed with heightened tempo and the musical arrangements are slightly different within the two versions.

 Apart from the song "Ilahi", Singh recorded two other tracks for the album of the film, "Dilliwaali Girlfriend" along with Sunidhi Chauhan and Kabira alongside Harshdeep Kaur.
 In the film, Kapoor portrayed a character named Bunny, whose dream is to wander and explore the world.
 The song is picturised as how Bunny works as a videographer for a travel show and travels the world, as he had planned.
 Kapoor had earlier worked with Ayan Mukerji in 2009 Bollywood film, Wake Up Sid.
 The lyrics of the song which is penned by Amitabh Bhattacharya mainly focuses on the unconstrained and carefree attitude of the protagonist who is filled with life.